-The faculty evaluation and compensation process should be reviewed periodically to ensure reliability in reflecting faculty performance and fairness in awarding merit increases.
+The faculty evaluation and compensation process should will be reviewed periodically to ensure reliability in reflecting faculty performance and fairness in awarding merit increases.
 Faculty Senate will convene an ad hoc evaluation and compensation review committee to examine the process and recommend any needed alterations or revisions.
 The first review should be completed by the end of 2006, recommendations should be submitted by the summer of 2007 and revisions implemented in 2008.
 Additional reviews will occur as requested by recommendation of the Faculty Senate.
+Review and recommendations will be computed in time for Faculty Senate and administration approvals in order to be implemented at the beginning of the next evaluation year.